 When you’re in that interface, click on the hamburger menu at the top right corner to open the settings area which is located at the bottom with the label “Settings”.

-- Remember, if you take your photos with your native camera app on your phone and share them on Instagram, the original photo is always in your camera roll.
+- Remember, if you take your photos with the native camera app on your phone and share them on Instagram, the original photo is always going to be in your camera roll.

-- If you turn off Save posted photos and Save posted videos: photos and videos you post on Instagram will not be saved on your Android device’s camera roll.
+- If you turn off Save posted photos and Save posted videos: photos and videos you post on Instagram will not be saved on your Android device’s camera roll…hence, no duplication.

 Disable Autosaving pictures on Instagram for iOS